Works to Buildings in Commercial Use

 Health and safety

 Historic buildings and sites are not subject to any special treatment under general health and safety law.
-Read our introduction to health and safety works to listed buildings and other heritage assets.
 For general advice on health and safety guidance, visit the Health and Safety Executive website.

 Disaster management and emergency planning